Typhochlaena seladonia care guide

 description

 the Brazilian jewel tarantula (Typhochlaena seladonia) is arguably one of the most colorful and strikingly beautiful species known in the hobby.
-First described in 2012, we are still learning more about the natural history and captive husbandry for this arboreal trapdoor-building species.
-The legality of its presence in the US hobby is contested, considering that the Brazilian government claims that none of the endemic animals there have ever been legally exported, however US importers argue that there were perfectly legal imports carried out around 2015.
-Regardless, owning them in the US is currently legal and most stock today is US captive bred and born.
+First described in 2012, we are still learning more about the natural history and captive husbandry for this arboreal, dwarf, trapdoor-building species.
+Husbandry and hardiness for this species is debated as well, but we have found them to be not much different than any other Aviculariinae or pinktoe species.

 natural history